celoyd/potato/README.md

 ### Comparison with Maxar’s pansharpening (Port NOLA)

 Here is another 1:1 of Potato’s output with Maxar’s, this time with some more developed comparison tools.
-We are looking at the west bank of the Mississippi at river mile 100 – the West Riverside area of the Port of New Orleans (1040010073665D00, 2022-03-24), which we all know by its nickname: the [Coffee Gateway to the USA](https://stir-tea-coffee.com/features/coffee-gateway-to-the-usa/).
+We are looking at the west bank of the Mississippi at river mile 100 – the West Riverside area of the Port of New Orleans (1040010073665D00, 2022-03-24), better known as the [Coffee Gateway to the USA](https://stir-tea-coffee.com/features/coffee-gateway-to-the-usa/).
 Coffee Drive is in the top of the image, and the Silocaf building is the tall one in the northeast.
 The images are slightly shrunk for display in this readme; **please click through for full size**.
 Pansharpening is all about details, and you can’t see them clearly without clicking through.

 <details>
 <summary>Processing details</summary>